wallabag/guzzle-site-authenticator/README.md

 ]);
 ```

+### Site configuration builders

 `SiteConfig` objects are returned by a `SiteConfigBuilder`.
-The library comes with a default `ArraySiteConfigBuilder,
+The library comes with two builders, but you are free to
+write your own.

+#### Container based: `ArraySiteConfigBuilder``
-that accepts a list of site config properties array, indexed by host.
-With the bundle, its contents can be configured
+It accepts a list of site config properties array, indexed by host.
-using the `bd_guzzle_site_authenticator.site_config` container variable:
+With the bundle, its contents can be configured using the `bd_guzzle_site_authenticator.site_config` container variable:

 ```
 # config.yml